mrwilson/jqunit/README.md

 ## Usage

 - `--libraries`: Space separated list of directories to import when running tests.
 Analogous to jq's `-L`
-- `--module`: Test module to execute
+- `--module`: Test module to execute.
+If not present, `jqunit` will traverse the directory tree and search for files with names matching `*_test`